holoviz/panel/doc/FAQ.rst

 FAQ
 ===

 Here is a list of questions we have either been asked by users or potential pitfalls we hope to help users avoid:

-**Q: What libraries are supported?**
+**Q: What objects can I use with Panel?**

-**A:**  We are currently keeping the list at https://github.com/pyviz/panel/issues/2, but hope to move that into the real docs soon.
+**A:** The Panel `Reference Guide <https://panel.pyviz.org/reference/>`__ shows examples of all the plotting libraries, data types, image formats, and other objects that can be used in a panel.
+There is also a `Github issue <https://github.com/pyviz/panel/issues/2>`__ where possible types are discussed.

 **Q: Does it matter which plotting library I use with Panel?**

-**A:** Some libraries provide deeply interactive objects (e.g. Bokeh and Plotly), and so if you want the user to interact with individual subelements of a plot, you should use one of those libraries.
+**A:** Yes and no!
+Just about `any Python library <https://pyviz.org/tools.html>`__ will work with Panel.
+That said, only certain libraries will provide deeply interactive objects in a web browser, such as Bokeh and Plotly.
+If you want to tie custom actions to individual subelements of such a plot, you should use a library with extensive JavaScript support.
 Otherwise, just use any supported library that you prefer!

 **Q: How do I add support for a library or datatype not yet supported?**

 **A:** It depends.
-If the object already has one of the usual IPython ``_repr_X_`` rich display methods (where X is png, jpg, or html), then it is very likely to work already.
+If the object already has one of the usual IPython ``_repr_X_`` rich display methods (where X is png, jpg, svg, or html), then it is very likely to work already.
 Try it!
-If it doesn't have a rich display method, check to see if you can add one as a PR to that project -- they are very useful for many cases other than Panel, too.
+If it doesn't have a rich display method, check to see if you can add one as a PR to that project -- those representations are very useful for many cases other than Panel, too.
 Otherwise, adding support is quite easy for anything that can somehow return an image or some HTML.
-If it can return an image in any way, see the ``panel.pane.Matplotlib`` implementation as a starting point; you just need to be able to call some method or function that returns an image, and the rest should be simple.
+If it can return an image in any way, see the ``panel.pane.Matplotlib`` implementation as a starting point; you just need to be able to call some method or function on the object to return an image, and the rest should be simple.

-If you want an even richer JavaScript-based representation, it will be more difficult to add that, but you can see the ``pane.Bokeh`` class and the ``panel.holoviews`` and ``panel.plotly`` modules for examples.
+If you want an even richer JavaScript-based representation where that's supported by a library but not yet by Panel, it will be more difficult to add that, but you can see the ``pane.Bokeh`` class and the ``panel.holoviews`` and ``panel.plotly`` modules for examples.

 **Q: How does Panel relate to Bokeh?**

-**A:** Panel is built on infrastructure provided by Bokeh, specifically Bokeh's  model base classes, layouts, widgets, and server.
+**A:** Panel is built on infrastructure provided by Bokeh, specifically Bokeh's model base classes, layouts, widgets, and (optionally) its server.
 But Panel does not require using any of Bokeh's plotting support.
 This way you can make use of a solid, well supported low-level toolkit (Bokeh) to build apps and dashboards for your own plots from any supported library.

 Conversely, what Panel adds on top of Bokeh is full bidirectional communication between Python and JavaScript both in a Jupyter session (classic notebook or Jupyter Lab) and in a standalone Bokeh server, making it trivial to move code between Jupyter and server contexts.
 It then uses this two-way "comms" support to provide reactive widgets, containers, and views that make it simple to put together widget-controlled objects accessible from either Python or JavaScript.
 Finally, Panel adds a large set of wrappers for common plot and image types so that they can easily be laid out into small apps or full dashboards.